Specialized High Schools Admissions Test: Department of Education programs

 The New York Specialized High School Institute (SHSI) is a free program run by the City of New York for middle school students with high test scores on citywide tests and high report card grades.
-The program's original intent was to expand the population of Black and Hispanic students by offering them test-taking tips and extra lessons, however, anyone can apply.
+The program's original intent was to expand the population of Black and Latino students by offering them test-taking tips and extra lessons.
+However, anyone can apply.
 As of 2006, 3,781 students are enrolled at 17 locations.
 They spend 16 months, starting in the summer after sixth grade, preparing for the test.

 Certain applicants who have scored just below the cut-off score and are recommended by their guidance counselor may qualify for the Summer Discovery Program.
 Successful completion of this program allows the students to gain admission to a specialized high school.
 The students must: